-What you will learn from this tip: Where to put storage
+What you will learn from this tip: Where to put storage intelligence on your network, given your specific storage environment.

 Where is the best place to embed storage intelligence into the network?
 The following guidelines will help you decide: